Dil Bechara (soundtrack)

 Dil Bechara is the soundtrack album, composed by A. R. Rahman with lyrics written by Amitabh Bhattacharya, to the 2020 Hindi film of the same name, directed by Mukesh Chhabra and produced by Fox Star Studios, starring Sushant Singh Rajput and Sanjana Sanghi.
 The soundtrack album incorporates various genres.
-The title track served as a promotional single and the album was released on 10 July 2020 through Sony Music.
+The title track served as a promotional single and the album was released on 10 July 2020 through Sony Music India.
 Upon release, the album received mixed reviews from music critics, who praised its orchestration, duet collaborations, and harmonies, but pointed out unusual lyrics and musical overproduction.